wallarm/product-documentation/docs/latest/admin-en/configuration-guides/waf-in-separated-environments/configure-waf-in-separated-environments.md

 Low-level configuration of filtering nodes is performed via Docker environment variables, provided NGINX configuration file, Kubernetes Ingress controller parameters, etc. The way of configuration depends on the [deployment option](../../supported-platforms.md).

-Low-level configuration can easily be seperately managed for different customer environments using your existing change management processes for infrastructure resources.
+Low-level configuration can easily be separately managed for different customer environments using your existing change management processes for infrastructure resources.

 ### Configuration of Wallarm WAF Node Rules